 By default, the Grid API returns rows of data, where each row represents a single record.
 But the Grid API can also provide aggregate data, where each row represents a group of records and includes statistics for the group.

-This is similar to the GROUP BY
+This is similar to the GROUP BY feature in SQL.

 To enable group mode, you make a normal Grid API request, with two changes: